InesFTL/Machine_Learning_Notebook/README.md

 # Python Programming Assignments

 # Submissions for the Python Programming Assignments
-This respositry contains my solutions for the python versio of the programming assignments for the the [Machine Learning online class](https://www.coursera.org/learn/machine-learning) taught by Professor Andrew Ng.
+This respositry contains my solutions for the python version of the programming assignments for the the [Machine Learning online class](https://www.coursera.org/learn/machine-learning) taught by Professor Andrew Ng.
 The original notebooks containing only the questions and the setup can be found here : [Machine Learning Python Assignments](https://github.com/dibgerge/ml-coursera-python-assignments.git)